 Of the children who reported previously having measles, the median age the child became ill was 4 years.
 However, 747 (75.8%) individuals were missing information on age in this category.

 Table 11.
-Previous measles infection among children aged 6 months to 9 years in Béboto district, Logone Oriental province, Chad (weighted analysis)
+Previous measles infection among children aged 6 months to 9 years in Béboto district, Logone Oriental province, Chad